 - A false chanterelle mushroom will have a hollow stem.

-- Jack o’lanterns will grow in large groups, and the stems are attached.
+- Another common lookalike is the jack-o-lantern mushroom.
+Jack-o-lanterns will grow in large groups, and the stems are attached.
 Chanterelles are usually solitary or in a small bunch, and the stems are separate.

 Where do chanterelles grow?
 Most often found in the Western United States, up to Alaska.